-I figured there was no reason it had to be an either-or situation, so I decided to get the deep, sweet flavor and crunch by cooking half the onion and using the other half raw.
+I figured there was no reason this had to be an either/or situation, so I decided to get the deep, sweet flavor and the crunch by cooking half the onion and using the other half raw.

 In my tests, I minced and grated the onion, and both methods work.
-Mincing creates bits of onion that are more discrete, while grating mushes them up a bit more, but one word of warning with the grated onion: the grater breaks open a lot more of the cells in the onion, releasing more onion juice.
-As the onion juices mingle in the air, they can quickly undergo chemical reactions that produce an unpleasant bitter flavor, which I tasted in both in the raw onion and the sautéed onion.
-Once fully cooked in the meatballs, I found that the bitter flavor wasn't noticeable, but it's something to keep in mind since it's possible that bitter flavor may sometimes come through.
+Mincing creates bits of onion that are more discrete, while grating mushes them up a little more.
+But one word of warning with the grated onion: The grater breaks open a lot more of the cells in the onion, releasing more onion juice.
+As the onion juices mingle in the air, they can quickly undergo chemical reactions that produce an unpleasant bitter flavor, which I tasted in both the raw onion and the sautéed onion.
+Once the onion was fully cooked into the meatballs, I found that the bitter flavor wasn't noticeable, but it's something to keep in mind, since it's possible that bitter flavor may sometimes come through.
 Just to be on the safe side, I'll be more inclined to mince from now on.

 Kookin' Cookin' (Cooking the Meatballs)

 There are a few different ways to cook meatballs.
-You can roast them in the oven, brown them in a pan, or fry them (and then some meatballs aren't browned at all, but poached in their sauce instead).
-I tried all three methods.
+You can roast them in the oven, brown them in a pan, or fry them (and some meatballs aren't browned at all, but poached in their sauce instead).
+I tried all three of those browning methods.

-For Swedish meatballs, I found that oven-roasting them was a poor choice.
+For Swedish meatballs, I found oven-roasting to be a poor choice.
 Since the meatballs tend to be on the small side, they didn't brown sufficiently in the time it took to cook them through.

 Frying, meanwhile, browns the meatballs much more evenly all over, and because the meatballs float in the oil, they don't flatten against the pan as they cook.

-In the end, I decided that more perfectly round, evenly browned meatballs are preferable to ones that look like a three year-old made them, even if it meant losing the ability to deglaze the pan for the gravy.
+In the end, I decided that more perfectly round, evenly browned meatballs were preferable to ones that looked like a three-year-old made them, even if it meant losing the ability to deglaze the pan for the gravy.

 Graybee Daybee (The Gravy)

-I start by making a roux by cooking flour and butter together until the raw flour smell is gone.
+I start by making a roux, cooking flour and butter together until the raw flour smell is gone.

 Then I whisk in chicken stock.
-You can use beef broth if you have it, but chicken tends to be the workhorse I keep on hand since it's so much more versatile.
-This, just like most gravies, is essentially a velouté—a classic French sauce made by thickening stock with a roux (béchamel, by comparison, uses milk instead of stock).
+You can use beef broth if you have it, but chicken tends to be the workhorse I keep on hand, since it's so much more versatile.
+Just like most gravies, this is essentially a velouté—a classic French sauce made by thickening stock with a roux (béchamel, by comparison, uses milk instead of stock).

 Finsky Finishy (Finishing It Up)